Batsuit: Batman: The Telltale Series

 Towards the end of Episode 4, the player has the choice to oust Penguin as CEO of Wayne Enterprises and protect Batman's tech, or to oust Two-Face as mayor of Gotham and protect Wayne Manor from being burnt down.
 If they choose to take on Penguin and protect Batman's tech, Fox will give Wayne the Batsuit Mark II when he goes to rescue Alfred and face Lady Arkham.
 The Mark II's main body is light grey with an armored frame similar to the Exoframe Batsuit from The Dark Knight Returns, with the gloves (which feature no bracers), boots, cape, and cowl remaining all black.
 The cowl's ears are longer, and the yellow accents on the utility belt are predominant to show the suit's upgraded tech.
 With the heavy protection of the suit, Lady Arkham's concussion staff will barely scratch it in the final battle.

 If the player takes on Two-Face at the cost of Batman's tech, the Mark I is rendered useless by a disruptor when Batman takes on the Children of Arkham in a hostage situation at the start of Episode 5.
 As a result, Wayne is forced to use a prototype Batsuit for the ending of the game.
 The suit is similar to the New 52 suit and is little more than a skin tight suit with basic cowl functions, which forces Batman to use basic detective skills to deduce where Alfred has been taken.
 The utility belt has fewer yellow accents as a result of the limited tech Batman has at his disposal.
 Due to the low protection, the suit is heavily damaged while fighting Lady Arkham.

-For the second season, The Enemy Within, Batman utilizes a new (Mark III) suit similar to the kevlar-plated suit from The Dark Knight trilogy.
-This all-black suit functions like all the other suits and offers almost as much protection as the Mark II Suit, though it already shows scratches of battle wear.
-The cowl's ears are long with a slight curve.
+For the second season, The Enemy Within, Batman utilizes a new suit similar to the kevlar-plated suit from The Dark Knight trilogy (known as the "Batsuit Mark III").
+This all-black suit functions like all the other suits, is additionally heat-resistant, can also seal itself over wounds to prevent blood loss, and has varying other features (such as a gas mask).
+The gauntlets can also launch Bat-Anchors, grapple lines which behave like those from the remote claw gun from Batman: Arkham Origins.
 The Mark I suit and whichever suit the player used at the end of the first game are featured on display in the Batcave.
-Unlike season one, the player can choose to change the color of Batman's tech at any point from the game's main menu (though the same four colors are the only choices once again).